JustasB/SwarmSight/AppendageTracking.md

 SwarmSight Appendage Tracking module will analyze videos of restrained insects, filmed from the top-down view, and provide the user with the antenna and proboscis tip locations for each frame of the video.

-# SwarmSight Anppendage Tracking Features
+# SwarmSight Appendage Tracking Features

  1. **Fast:** Tracks antenna and proboscis movements in real-time (30+ fps)
  1. **Accurate:** Has same or better accuracy than human trackers (consistent, fatigue-free performance)